Guide to Selling a House by Auction

 Can houses in good condition be sold at auction?

 Long gone are the days when auction was only suitable for run-down or unmodernised properties.
-Modern auction offers an efficient way to sell houses an flats in good condition.
+An extended auction offers an efficient way to sell houses an flats in good condition.

 What are the disadvantages of selling by auction?